 In this example, each share equals .001% of ownership in the company.
 [100% divided by 100,000 shares.]

-Principle 2: When a company reduces the amount of shares outstanding, each of your shares becomes more valuable and represents a greater percentage of equity in the business.
+Principle 2: When a company reduces the number of shares outstanding, each of your shares becomes more valuable and represents a greater percentage of equity in the business.

-If a shareholder-friendly management such as this one is kept in place, it is possible that someday there may only be 5 shares of the company, each worth one million dollars.
+If a shareholder-friendly management such as this one is kept in place, it is possible that someday there may only be five shares of the company, each worth one million dollars.
 When putting together your portfolio, you should seek out businesses that engage in these sort of pro-shareholder practices and hold on to them as long as the fundamentals remain sound.
-One of the best examples is the Washington Post, which was at one time only $5 to $10 a share.
-It has traded as high as $650 over the past few years.

 Principle 3: Stock buybacks are not good if the company pays too much for its own stock

 Even though stock buybacks and share repurchases can be huge sources of long-term profit for investors, they are actually harmful if a company pays more for its stock than it is worth or uses the money it cannot afford to spend.
 In an overpriced market, it would be foolish for management to purchase equity at all, even in itself.
 Instead, the company should put the money into assets that can be easily converted back into cash.
 This way, when the market moves the other way and is trading below its true value, shares of the company can be brought back up at a discount, giving shareholders maximum benefit.

 Remember, "even the best investment in the world isn't a good investment if you pay too much for it."

 While share buybacks are generally a good thing for investors, they have not always been met with universal applause.
 After the corporate tax cuts of 2018, many companies began using newly available cash to buy back shares of their own stock.
 Companies in the S&P 500 bought back $189 billion worth of stock in the first quarter of 2018, and Apple alone bought back $22.8 billion in shares.